Brunodev09/CLI-maker/README.md

 # CLI-maker

-> My take on CLI-maker to automate most of my stuff.
+> My take on a CLI-maker to automate most of my stuff.

 > typescript node.js fs cli oop